SushiLab/mTAGs/README.md

 ### The profile

-The tool produces by default profiles for 8 taxonomic ranks:
+The tool produces profiles for 8 taxonomic ranks:

 - otu
 - genus